What is Economics?

-There are certain assumptions in economics about an economic situation to be happened in the future.
+There are certain assumptions in economics about an economic situation to happen in the future.
 Economists use assumptions to break down complex economic processes and advocate different theories to understand economic variables.

-There are three important assumptions in economics, which are discussed as follows:
+Three important assumptions in economics, are as follows:

 It is also assumed that the tastes of consumers remain constant for a long period.
 For instance, a consumer who is vegetarian may not change his/her preferences in the near future.